caroso1222/notyf/recipes/README.md

 # Framework specific recipes

-Follow these recipes to easily use Notyf in React, Angular or Vue.
+Follow these recipes to easily use Notyf in React, Angular, Aurelia or Vue.

 ## Recipes